moby/moby/docs/reference/commandline/run.md

 For in-depth information about volumes, refer to [manage data in containers](https://docs.docker.com/engine/tutorials/dockervolumes/)

-### Add bin-mounts or volumes using the --mount flag
+### Add bind-mounts or volumes using the --mount flag

 The `--mount` flag allows you to mount volumes, host-directories and `tmpfs` mounts in a container.